openmc-dev/openmc/docs/source/io_formats/settings.rst

     *Default*: None

   :source:
-    The ``<source>`` element used to sample starting ray locations.
+    Specifies the starting ray distribution, and follows the format for :ref:`source_element`.
 It must be uniform in space and angle and cover the full domain.
 It does not represent a physical neutron or photon source -- it is only used to sample integrating ray starting locations and directions.

     *Default*: None